ADR-004: 16 Specialized Members Over a General-Purpose Agent

 | Fewer, broader members (e.g., 4–5) | Easier to learn | Broad members produce diluted guidance; unclear when to invoke | Blurs accountability |

-| 14 specialized members (chosen) | Each member loads only relevant context; clear trigger conditions; easy to add/remove | Requires routing logic; adopters must learn which member to invoke | — |
+| 16 specialized members (chosen) | Each member loads only relevant context; clear trigger conditions; easy to add/remove | Requires routing logic; adopters must learn which member to invoke | — |

 | More members (20+) | Maximum specialization | Diminishing returns; cognitive overhead for adopters | Premature for current scope |

-Easier: Each member's skill file is small and focused — it loads quickly and fits within context budgets.
-Adding a new member does not affect existing members.
+Easier: Each member's skill file is small and focused — it loads quickly

-Harder: Adopters must understand enough about the roster to invoke the right member.
-The Steward exists specifically to solve this routing problem.
+Harder: Adopters must understand enough about the roster to invoke the

-New risk: Gaps between member domains can cause tasks to fall through the cracks.
-The Oracle covers institutional knowledge that does not belong to any specialist.
+New risk: Gaps between member domains can cause tasks to fall through

 - members/README.md — full member registry

-- members/the-steward/SKILL.md — routing member
+- skills/the-steward/SKILL.md — routing member

 - architecture/agent-system.md — system design